guptamadhur/MelanomaDetectionAssignment/README.md

 ## Contact
 Created by [@guptamadhur](https://github.com/guptamadhur/) - feel free to contact me!

-Developed as part of the Exploratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIIT, Bangalore by Upgrad.
+Developed as part of the Melanoma Detection Assignment required for Post Graduate Diploma in Machine Learning and AI - IIIT, Bangalore by Upgrad.

 <!-- Optional -->
 <!-- ## License -->